Tencent/HunyuanDiT/README.md

 > [**DialogGen: Multi-modal Interactive Dialogue System for Multi-turn Text-to-Image Generation**](https://arxiv.org/abs/2403.08857) <br>

 ## 🔥🔥🔥 News!!
+* Jul 08, 2024: :tada: HYDiT-v1.2 version is released.
+Please check [HunyuanDiT-v1.2](https://huggingface.co/Tencent-Hunyuan/HunyuanDiT-v1.2) and [Distillation-v1.2](https://huggingface.co/Tencent-Hunyuan/Distillation-v1.2) for more details.
 * Jul 03, 2024: :tada: Kohya-hydit version now available for v1.1 and v1.2 models, with GUI for inference.
 Official Kohya version is under review.
 See [kohya](./kohya_ss-hydit) for details.
 * Jun 27, 2024: :art: Hunyuan-Captioner is released, providing fine-grained caption for training data.
 See [mllm](./mllm) for details.
 * Jun 27, 2024: :tada: Support LoRa and ControlNet in diffusers.
 See [diffusers](./diffusers) for details.
 * Jun 27, 2024: :tada: 6GB GPU VRAM Inference scripts are released.
 See [lite](./lite) for details.
 * Jun 19, 2024: :tada: ControlNet is released, supporting canny, pose and depth control.
 See [training/inference codes](#controlnet) for details.
 * Jun 13, 2024: :zap: HYDiT-v1.1 version is released, which mitigates the issue of image oversaturation and alleviates the watermark issue.
-Please check [HunyuanDiT-v1.1 ](https://huggingface.co/Tencent-Hunyuan/HunyuanDiT-v1.1) and
+Please check [HunyuanDiT-v1.1](https://huggingface.co/Tencent-Hunyuan/HunyuanDiT-v1.1) and
 [Distillation-v1.1](https://huggingface.co/Tencent-Hunyuan/Distillation-v1.1) for more details.
 * Jun 13, 2024: :truck: The training code is released, offering [full-parameter training](#full-parameter-training) and [LoRA training](#lora).
 * Jun 06, 2024: :tada: Hunyuan-DiT is now available in ComfyUI.
 Please check [ComfyUI](#using-comfyui) for more details.